 We recognise the stressful and traumatic nature of child protection work.
-Support is available for any member of staff from Clare Weekes, Nicky Russell, Jackie Freeman or Tracey Small; Karen Hague, Keeley Pallister or Tanya David; Caroline Yelland or Gayle Beesley.
+Support is available for any member of staff from Clare Weekes, Nicky Russell, Jackie Freeman or Tracey Small; Karen Hague, Keeley Pallister, Lindsey Goodwin or Gayle Beesley; Natalie Beatson or Michelle Bald.
+Access to regular and timely supervision is an essential form of support for all designated safeguarding staff.
 The Children's Services Education and Early Years Safeguarding team are also available for advice and support (Tel: 0113 3789685).

-- The Designated Safeguarding Staff must have attended the 3-day Children's Services Education child protection training course, and the Leeds LSCB multi-agency Working Together to Safeguard Children and Young People Parts 1 & 2.
+- Designated Safeguarding Staff must have attended the 3-day Children's Services Education child protection training course, and the Leeds LSCP multi-agency Working Together to Safeguard Children and Young People training.
 They will attend refresher training at least every two years.
 The DSL will undertake Prevent Awareness Training (eg Workshop to Raise Awareness of Prevent [WRAP]) to enable them to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - The school will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
 All staff will access refresher training at least every three years and regular safeguarding and child protection updates (eg via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Access to training can be via the Children's Services Education and Early Years Safeguarding Team and the LSCB.. - The Head teacher will attend appropriate safeguarding training at least every three years. - Governors, including the Nominated Governor, attend specific training on their role, updated at least every three years. - Training completed will be recorded by the school; a print out of the school's training history can be obtained from the Children's Services Education and Early Years Safeguarding team. - Any training accessed through third party/independent providers must reflect the LSCB protocols and the LSCB minimum standards checklist.
+Access to training can be via the Children's Services Education and Early Years Safeguarding Team and the LSCP. - The Head of Federation will attend appropriate safeguarding training at least every three years. - Governors, including the Nominated Governor, attend specific training on their role, updated at least every three years. - Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
 This training should be recorded by the Federation/school on a separate database.